New Spousal Sponsorship Rules Introduced By Canadian Government

 Unfortunately, while these cases are very rare only the worst of them seem to make the news.

-When someone sponsors someone to live in Canada as their spouse from another country, the two must live together in a “legitimate” relationship for two years, otherwise the sponsored spouse will lose their permanent resident status and could face deportation from Canada.
+When an individual sponsors someone to live in Canada as their spouse from another country, the two must live together in a “legitimate” relationship for two years, otherwise the sponsored spouse will lose their permanent resident status and could face deportation from Canada.

-The new rule is only for couples who have been married for less than two years and who do not have any children.
+The new rule, still in effect as of 2017, is only for couples who have been married for less than two years and who do not have any children.